louiz/biboumi/doc/biboumi.1.md

 Private messages are handled differently on IRC and on XMPP.
 On IRC, you talk directly to one server-user: toto on the channel #foo is the same user as toto on the channel #bar (as long as these two channels are on the same IRC server).
-Using biboumi, there is no way to receive a message from a room participant (from a jid like #test%irc.example.com@biboumi.example.com/nickname).
-Instead, private messages are received from and sent to the user (using a jid like `nickname!irc.example.com@biboumi.example.com`).
+By default you will receive private messages from the “global” user (aka nickname!irc.example.com@biboumi.example.com), unless you previously sent a message to an in-room participant (something like
+#test%irc.example.com@biboumi.example.com/nickname), in which case future
+messages from that same user will be received from that same “in-room” JID.

 ### Notices